susu880229/GNW/README.md

 2. install the following packages

-	1.Mac & Windows: the below packages can be installed in Processing's menu bar.
+	1. Mac & Windows: the below packages can be installed in Processing's menu bar.
 Sketch > Import Library... > Add library... > Search > Install package
 		1. ControlP5 from Andreas Schlegel: http://www.sojamo.de/libraries/controlP5/
 		2. Path Finder from Peter Lager: http://www.lagers.org.uk/pfind/index.html
 		3. Video (Desktop) from The Processing Foundation: https://github.com/processing/processing-video

-	2.Mac & Windows: the below package need to be manually installed.
+	2. Mac & Windows: the below package need to be manually installed.
 A copy can be found on the repo
 		1. Video (Android) from Umair Khan:  https://github.com/omerjerk/processing-video-android -To manually install the Android video package: